Advanced Scraping Techniques & Anti-Bot Evasion

 Configures a robust HTTP session with automatic retries and exponential backoff.

-Handles rate limits, temporary server errors, and network instability gracefully.
+Handles rate limits, temporary server errors, and network instability.

 """